EmilyWithycombe/co2-emissions/AI_usage_statement.md

 * formulate possible areas of analysis from the chosen dataset
 * suggest which columns are necessary for the chosen analysis

+## README
+Microsoft Copilot was used to help with the following sections of the README:
+* Suggest groupings for columns in dataset content

 ## Notebooks
 Where AI was used to improve or fix code this information is included in the notebook, directly above the relevant code cell.